 50-70 million US adults have a sleep disorder, and obstructive sleep apnea is one of the most prevalent sleep disorders.
 Approximately 3-7% of men and 2-5% of women have sleep apnea.

-Worldwide, over 100 million people suffer from sleep apnea.
+Worldwide, it's estimated that over 1 billion people suffer from sleep apnea.

 Sleep Apnea Statistics